-SP03 Sports and Civic Events Fits our strategic priorities in prioritising community infrastructure and recreation and engage
+SP03 Sports and Civic Events Fits our strategic priorities in prioritising community infrastructure and recreation and engage with the community.

 Recycling Trial

 Continue council-led workplace initiative as well as a six-month sample household recycling trial in East Katherine.